Raquel Welch: In popular culture

-Welch is mentioned in the 1970 song "Raquel Welch" by Shel Silverstein and in the 1971 song, "One's on the Way" by country music legend Loretta Lynn.
+Welch is mentioned in the 1970 song "Raquel Welch" by Shel Silverstein and in the 1971 song, "One's on the Way" also written by Silverstein but made popular by Loretta Lynn.
 Welch is also mentioned in "Unknown Stuntman", the theme song to The Fall Guy, starring Lee Majors, who also recorded the song.
 She is also mentioned in the Al Jarreau song "Love Is Real" from the Grammy-winning 1980 album This Time, where Jarreau sings "Raquel and Redford are the tops".
+Welch is also mentioned in the Tori Amos song "Glory of the 80's" from her 1999 album To Venus and Back, referencing Amos's experience as a background dancer in a Crystal Light commercial starring Welch with the lyric: "Auditioning for reptiles in their Raquel Welsh campaign."

-In the 1994 film The Shawshank Redemption, the poster that Andy Dufresne had on his prison cell wall at the time of his escape was the famous pinup image of Welch in One Million Years B.C.
-Before Dufresne's escape being realized, the warden refers to Welch as "Fuzzy Britches".
+In the 1994 film The Shawshank Redemption, the poster in Andy Dufresne's cell that hid his escape tunnel was the famous pinup image of Welch in One Million Years B.C..